What’s the difference between gift cards, vouchers, and eCodes?

 How do Gift Vouchers work?

-Gift vouchers are very much like your classic gift card, whereby the customer would purchase the voucher for a specified amount which can then be exchanged for the same value or more in an affiliated store or business.
+Gift Vouchers are very much like your classic gift cards, whereby the customer would purchase the voucher for a specified amount which can then be exchanged for the same value or more in an affiliated store or business.

 Like a gift card, you would present your voucher when checking out at the till when purchasing an item.
 Though sometimes unlike gift cards, these vouchers can only be used once so you may have to spend the full amount or more depending on the retailer.

 If the store does warrant multiple time use, you may receive a fresh gift voucher holding the remaining unspent amount, or the assistant may write the new amount on your existing voucher.
 There is more room for error when calculated by a person rather than a till the way gift cards are.